Martha Bruce, Countess of Elgin: Later life

 An obituary of Princess Charlotte in 1818 described Elgin as "a very worthy and pious Countess who acted for some years as Gouvernante".
 This title has sometimes been translated as "guardian" rather than "governess".
 Elgin's own obituary in The Gentleman's Magazine said of her, "At Twickenham, in her 69th year, the Right hon.
 Martha Bruce, Countess of Elgin and Kincardine; whose life has been spent in the uniform exercise of piety and benevolence.
 Her public and private charities were unbounded."
 However, The Complete Peerage says she died in her 71st year.
 She was buried at St Mary's, Twickenham.

-Descendants

-Elgin's grandchildren included James Bruce, 8th Earl of Elgin (1811–1863), successively Governor of Jamaica, Governor General of British North America, and Viceroy of India; Sir Frederick Wright-Bruce (1814–1867), British Ambassador to China and to the United States; and the barrister and Conservative politician Thomas Charles Bruce (1825–1890).
-Among her great-grandchildren was Victor Bruce, 9th Earl of Elgin (1849–1917), another Viceroy of India.
-The present-day 11th Earl of Elgin (born 1924) is her great-great-great-grandson.